ansible-collections/community.mongodb/roles/mongodb_config/README.md

 * `mongod_package`: The name of the mongod installation package.
 Default mongodb-org-server.
 replicaset: When enabled add a replication section to the configuration.
 Default true.
 * `mongod_config_template`: If defined allows to override path to mongod config template with custom configuration.
 Default "mongod.conf.j2"
+* `skip_restart`: If set to `true` will skip restarting mongod service when config file or the keyfile content changes.
+Default `false`.

 Dependencies
 ------------